Online business advertising, also known as Internet advertising, is one of the most important aspects of marketing businesses online.

 In short, programmatic advertising makes it possible to buy advertising space in a programmatic way, moving from planning by impressions to planning per person, with a level of target definition higher than the classic RTB.

-A banner can then be published in web channels, mobile applications or digital platforms editorially consistent with the planned campaign, for a specific target, at a specific time, in a specific geographical location, on a specific device.
+A banner can then be published in web channels, mobile applications, or digital platforms editorially consistent with the planned campaign, for a specific target, at a specific time, in a specific geographical location, or on a specific device.

 For this reason, programmatic advertising can currently be considered the most advanced form of real-time advertising.